whatsfordinner/autoscaling_app_poc/README.md

 * `AWS_DEFAULT_REGION`

 Easiest way to do this if you're using roles is with a tool like [awsume](https://github.com/trek10inc/awsume)

+In order to run the deployment you'll need the latest version of the AWS CLI (which includes the `autoscaling start-instance-refresh` command) and `jq`.

 ## Running Packer to build the AMI